This year’s Robo-Tech Festival features in-person, livestream,

 and pre-recorded STEM education workshops.

 Robo-Tech Fest is a unique Long Beach Science-Tech-Engineering-Mathematics event held annually that invites school-aged youth, pre-K to high schoolers, and their families to experience exciting hands-on STEM workshops and activities.
-This year’s in-person workshops will be hosted at a few different locations across LB to support smaller group gatherings.
+This year’s in-person workshops will be hosted at a few different locations across LB.
 Online workshops via YouTube and Zoom connections are also available for attendees to safely participate.
 All onsite/in-person activities follow safe COVID-19 Response Protocols.

 Workshop details will be updated right up to the day of event.
 Click here to see the full list of workshop opportunities, space availability, and to register.
-Some of the fun programs in this year’s line-up include:
+Some of the first few fun programs we’ve posted in this year’s line-up include:

 BioScience: Make A Lung – Students (grades 3+) build an mechanical lung to observe the mechanics of air flow and air pressure.

-Remote Robotics – Students (grades 3+) via Zoom experience sending instructions to remote robots to accomplish the behaviors and task goals on our space grid, a taste of what it’s like to drive the NASA rover on Mars
+Remote Robotics – Students (grades 4+) via Zoom OR In-Person experience sending instructions to remote robots to accomplish the behaviors and task goals on our space grid, a taste of what it’s like to drive the NASA rover on Mars